 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain. ndicate involvement in the impact (i.e., caused by the organization or linked to impacts though its business relationship)
+What is the Which stakeholders Management Approach organization's involvement in the impact?
+Identify the are affected?
+What policies, commitments, goals and impact and where it occurs (i.e., primary business targets, responsibilities, resources, grievance